-Centinela Adobe Tour and Talk (Saturday, June 3, 2017)

 A number of local options are available for lunch after the tour.

-Tour registration is $15 for members of the HSSC and $25 for non-members.
-HSSC members should email firstname.lastname@example.org for the discount code.
+Tour registration is $15 for members of the HSSC, $25 for non-members, and $10 for students.
+HSSC members and students should email firstname.lastname@example.org for the discount code.
 Go to https://hssctourjun10.eventbrite.com to register.
 The tour is limited to 25.